 As Chicago, Illinois boasts a breathtaking skyline and a historic neighborhood, it is known to be a world-class film destination.
 With its thriving film industry, the city has become the home to renowned actors and film crew.

 Audiences from all over the world flock to Chicago to witness how its streets and landmarks are portrayed in films and television.
 Since 1980, over 1,100 feature films and TV programs were already filmed here, adding $2 billion to the city’s annual revenue.
-As a film-friendly location, plenty of blockbuster movies were shot here and these include Transformers: Dark of the Moon, Contagion, The Dark Knight, The Blues Brothers, Ferries Bueller’s Day Off, Batman Begins, I Robot, Wanted and Public Enemies.
+As a film-friendly locations, plenty of blockbuster movies were shot here and these include Transformers: Dark of the Moon, Contagion, The Dark Knight, The Blues Brothers, Ferries Bueller’s Day Off, Batman Begins, I Robot, Wanted and Public Enemies.

 For TV shows like The Bob Newhart Show, Shake It Up, Family Matters, Prison Break, Chicago has been a good setting.
 The city even served as the location for medical dramas, such as Chicago Hope and ER.
 It is also the current filming location of Showtime’s Shameless, NBC’s Chicago P.D., and CBS’s Mike and Molly and The Good Wife.